LordNoteworthy/cpu-internals/Basic Architecture.md

 ## Modes of Operation vs. Memory Model
+- When writing code for an IA-32 or Intel 64 processor, a programmer needs to know the operating mode the processor is going to be in when executing the code and the memory model being used.
+    - Protected mode: the processor can use any of the memory models.
+    - Real mode: the processor can only supports the real-address mode memory model.
+    - SMM mode: the processor switches to a separate address space, called the system management RAM (SMRAM).
+The memory model used to address bytes in this address space is similar to the real-address mode model.
+    - Compatibility mode: Software that needs to run in compatibility mode should observe the same memory model as those targeted to run in 32-bit protected mode.
+The effect of segmentation is the same as it is in - 32-bit protected mode semantics.
     - 64-bit mode — Segmentation is generally (but not completely) disabled, creating a flat 64-bit linear-address space.
-- Specifically, the processor treats the segment base of CS, DS, ES, and SS as zero in 64-bit mode (this makes a linear address equal an effective address).
-- Segmented and real address modes are not available in 64-bit mode.
+Specifically, the processor treats the segment base of CS, DS, ES, and SS as zero in 64-bit mode (this makes a linear address equal an effective address).
+Segmented and real address modes are not available in 64-bit mode.

 ## General Purpose Registers:
 - EAX — Accumulator for operands and results data